m-daniela/chat-app/Notes/Final/thesis4.md

 The testing method used were fuzz testing techniques, but found no over-read vulnerabilities.

-They have also analysed the Sesame algorithm [@sesame] manually, but found that the session recovery feature was not implemented in the application.
+They have also analysed the Sesame algorithm [@sesame] manually, but found that the session recovery feature was not implemented in the Signal application.
 They tested app restoration, with or without backup, when the account was deleted and when it was kept.
 In the first case, the messages cannot be sent but in the second, they are delivered but they never reached the restored account.
 Therefore, this might be an exploitable vulnerability.

 They also point out that, once the device is compromised, forward secrecy and future secrecy do not hold.
 Moreover, there is no guarantee that secret data, such as message keys, is completely deleted from the device so an attacker could obtain this information.